 Katharina Zeh holds a Bachelor’s degree from the University of Vienna and completed a course on “Library and Information Science” with a main focus on “Research data management” at the Postgraduate Center of the University of Vienna.
 She held several positions in student consulting and in program administration for graduate and postgraduate degree programs at the University of Vienna, Vienna University of Economics and Business, and University of Applied Sciences Technikum Wien.
 Katharina joined the Institute for Microelectronics as coordinator, administrator, and student advisor for the master’s program Computational Science and Engineering in August 2019 and the HPTCAD team in June 2021.
 Katharina is supporting the team members with administrative tasks.

-Paul Manstetten was born 1984 in Berlin, Germany.
-He studied Mechatronics at the University of Applied Sciences Regensburg (Dipl.-Ing.) and Computational Engineering at the University of Erlangen-Nuremberg (MSc.).
-After three years as an application engineer for optical simulations at OSRAM Opto Semiconductors in Regensburg he joined the Institute for Microelectronics in September 2015 as a project assistant.
-He is researching high performance numerical approaches for Technology CAD within the scope of the Christian Doppler Laboratory for High Performance TCAD.
+Paul Manstetten was born in 1984 in Berlin, Germany.
+He studied Mechatronics at the University of Applied Sciences Regensburg (Dipl.-Ing.) and Computational Engineering at the University of Erlangen-Nuremberg (MSc).
+After three years as an application engineer for optical simulations at OSRAM Opto Semiconductors in Regensburg he joined the Institute for Microelectronics in 2015 as a project assistant.
+He finished his PhD studies (Dr.techn.) in 2018 and works as a postdoctoral researcher on high performance methods for semiconductor process simulation.

 Luiz Felipe Aguinsky was born in Porto Alegre/RS, Brazil in 1990.
 He holds a Bachelor’s degree in Physics from the Federal University of Rio Grande do Sul, Brazil and a Master’s degree in Simulation Sciences from the RWTH Aachen, Germany.
 He joined the Institute for Microelectronics in March 2018 as a research assistant.
 He is researching high performance numerical approaches for Technology CAD within the scope of the Christian Doppler Laboratory for High Performance TCAD.